InTEGr8or/nofakingway/content/post/correcting-common-word-games.md

   - Good is building up from a basis towards perfection
   - A single task can be carried out with perfection, but not forever.
 - "Antifa" are not anti-fascist, but pro-socialist.
+	- They boast that they are hard on Hitler-types, with "punch a Nazi in the face", but they are soft on Stalin-types, and socialist history itself.